Contact cylindrical surfaces and a projection of a surface around a parabolic point

 \begin{proof}[Proof of Theorem \ref{thm:main}] We see immediately $F$ is regular at $0$ if and only if $\gamma_1\not=0$, and $F$ has an $A_{\geq 2}$-singularity at $0$ if and only if $\gamma_1=0$ and $\gamma_2\not=a_{02}$.
 Moreover, $F$ has a degenerate critical point at $0$ if and only if $\gamma_1=0$ and $\gamma_2=a_{02}$.

-Therefore, we should continue to further investigation of the stratification for higher order terms of $f$ and $\gamma$ in both cases $\gamma_2\not=a_{02}$ and $\gamma_2=a_{02}$.
+Therefore, we should investigate the stratification for higher order terms of $f$ and $\gamma$ in both cases $\gamma_2\not=a_{02}$ and $\gamma_2=a_{02}$.
 We will introduce some lemmas for proving Theorem~\ref{thm:main}.
 Note that whether $a_{30}\not=0$ is important in our stratification, thus we divide our proofs into two steps.
 Strata of no. (i)-(iii) and (v) are given from Lemmas \ref{lem:A2}-\ref{lem:strata3_5}, where $a_{30}\not=0$ is assumed; while strata of no. (iv) and (vi)-(viii) are given from Lemmas \ref{lem:strata6_7-1}-\ref{proDEonridge}, where $a_{30}=0$ is assumed.

 In the following, we assume $\gamma_1=0$.
 First, we deal with the case $a_{30}\not=0$.
 By \eqref{contactfcn} and (1) of Proposition~\ref{prop:coordinate}, we easily show the following lemma. \begin{lem} If $\gamma_2 \ne a_{02}$ and $a_{30} \ne 0$, then $F$ has an $A_2$-singularity at $0$. \end{lem}